eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 In order to know which kind of entities the application has and how are they divided in categories, please refer to :ref:`entities`.

-To add a new panel with a new panel, use the ``+`` button in the upper bar of any panel.
+To add a new panel to display other relevant information, use the ``+`` button in the upper bar of any panel.
 To delete any panel click in the ``x`` button.
 Once one new panel is created could be changed to the desired kind by clicking in the name of the panel and choosing one of them.